webmakaka/docs.gitops.ru/website/03-books/01-gitops/01-gitops-cookbook/06-cloud-native-cicd/01-tekton/09-update-a-kubernetes-resource-using-kustomize-and-push-the-change-to-git.md

 <br/>

-# [Book] [FAIL!]
+# [Book] [OK!]
 GitOps Cookbook: 06.
 Cloud Native CI/CD: Tekton: 6.9 Update a Kubernetes Resource Using Kustomize and Push the Change to Git

 <br/>